 - LOWER NEIGHBOUR ADDRESS

-When NEXT HOPE on tie situation then BGP check BEST path with WEIGHT attribute.
-It is a CISCO proprietary and locally significant.
-It will not carry in BGP updates.
-Router use 32768 WEIGHT value for self and the higher value is preferred.
-For all receiving routes carry 0 WEIGHT value.
-By default, R1 carries the same WEIGHT value from R2 or R3 and the situation is a tie again then BGP uses the next attribute for best-path selection.
+The router uses 32768 WEIGHT value for self and the higher value is preferred.
+All receiving routes carry 0 WEIGHT value.
+By default, R1 carries the same WEIGHT value from R2 or R3 and if the situation is a tie again then BGP uses the next attribute for best-path selection.

 In these criteria first, come get first place work.
 Mean SELF-advertisement first accepted is preferred.